AdamPietrzyk/SQL-Data-Analysis/Blood Donation Project - DB creation, queries, analysis/README.md

 - RhFactor - this table contains data about possible Rh-Factors
 - DonorLevel - this table contains data about possible donors level based on a donated amount

+So, here are tables with relations between them:

+<img width="706" alt="Table relations - Reverse Engineer" src="https://user-images.githubusercontent.com/127242593/223764289-19fe3b4c-d9c2-4f94-98ee-abf3ba8e7f22.png">

 Moreover the code that I prepared contains some TRIGGERS, so some ations are taken automaticcaly, such as changing DonorLevel.
 Trigger automatically sums donated amount for each Patient separetely and changes donor level once it reaches a certain value.

-<img width="706" alt="Table relations - Reverse Engineer" src="https://user-images.githubusercontent.com/127242593/223764289-19fe3b4c-d9c2-4f94-98ee-abf3ba8e7f22.png">